u-root/cpu/README.md

 Installing distros can turn into a mess.
 Some programs only work under specific distros.
 In some cases, when two programs are needed in a pipeline, it can happen that they only work under different distros!
-Users are left juggling USB stucks and NVME cards, and this fails the first time there are two programs which need two different distros.
+Users are left juggling USB sticks and NVME cards, and this fails the first time there are two programs which need two different distros.

 Running over a network is usually done with ssh, but ssh can not supply the programs and files.